Medicare Enrolled

 What this data tells you about Dr. Bell

-Dr. Julie Bell is a pathology - anatomic in Vero Beach, FL, with 20 years in practice.
+Dr. Julie Bell is a pathology - anatomic specialist in Vero Beach, FL, with 20 years of NPI registration.
 Based on federal Medicare data, Dr. Bell performed 309,969 Medicare services across 167,504 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Bell received a total of $1,568 from 12 pharmaceutical and/or device companies across 16 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in pathology - anatomic.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.